nathan-andosen/3-layer-architecture/README.md

 > A module is an independent unit used to construct a more complex structure.
 Modular design is an architecture that emplopys multiple modules to build a complex application

-#### Presentation / Dumb component
+#### Presentation component (Dumb component)

 > Only concerns itself with presentation of UI.
 Data is usually passed to presentation components via attributes.
 Will usually delegate user interaction up to container components via events.
 Presentation components are great for re-usability.
-An example would be a button component, it doesn't deal with business logic, it just delegates click events to [container components](#container-/-smart-component).
+An example would be a button component, it doesn't deal with business logic, it just delegates click events to [container components](#container-component-(smart-component)).

 #### Repository